nuuuwan/news_lk3_data/README.md

 However, as the meeting convened at the Presidential Secretariat earlier today ended on a positive note, the health sector trade unions arrived at a decision to call off the planned indefinite strike action.

-The health workers also engaged in a 4-hour strike at 10 selected hospitals at 6.30 a.m. today (02).
+The health workers expanded their token strike launched on Monday (01) at five state hospitals.
+As such, they engaged in a 4-hour strike at 10 selected state hospitals starting at 6.30 a.m. today (02).

 ◼️